hku/aigc-webui/README.md

 - A variety of AIGC models to choose from, such as ChatGPT, LLaMA, Stable Diffusion，Riffusion, or some cool models you make by yourself.
 - Multimodal generation ability, such as images, musics, code blocks, and so on.
+- chatPDF, you can upload pdf files, and chat with the file in analysis mode.
 - Comes with an addon, named `gpt3-5-enhanced`, that enrich ChatGPT with the ability to generate images and musics.
 - Comes with an addin, named `translate`, that can translates user input automatically, and another plugin `beautify` than can optimize user's prompt for image generation.
 - An extendable framework, easy to make your own extension. （[Guidelines](docs/Contributing.md)）